-A young woman wearing over-ear headphones walks along a busy city street, her expression inward and contemplative, surrounded by blurred pedestrians
+A young woman wearing over-ear headphones walks along a busy city street, her expression calm and inward, surrounded by blurred pedestrian traffic

 Culture 8 min read